-There are several features worth noting in the interior, including an early 18th century gallery, now holding the organ.
-The pulpit is very nice Elizaberthan woodwork, crafted in 1588 at a cost of 10 shillings, according to the church records. well worth the money, I'd say!
+There are several features worth noting in the interior, including an early 18th-century gallery, now holding the organ.
+The pulpit is very nice Elizabethan woodwork, crafted in 1588 at a cost of 10 shillings, according to the church records. well worth the money, I'd say!

-The font is arather peculiar classical affair, similar to the one in the redundant church of St Mary's over the road.
+The font is a rather peculiar neoclassical affair, similar to the one in the redundant church of St Mary's over the road.

 About Bungay, Holy Trinity Church